neubot/neubot/doc/neubot.1.rst

   name using the query string.

   This API returns a JSON that serializes a list of dictionaries, in which each dictionary is the data collected during a test.
-We dedicate a section of the manual page to the structure returned by each test.
+There is a section of this manual page describing the data format of each implemented test.

   This API accepts the following query-string parameters: